Scott D. McKay, MD

 |Baylor College of Medicine||medical school||Doctor of Medicine||2005|

-Scott D. McKay MD specializes in injuries to the pediatric/adolescent athlete.
+Scott McKay is a pediatric orthopaedic surgeon who specializes in sports injury care and arthroscopy.
 He believes in shared decision making with his patients and their families when developing a customized treatment plan for their particular condition.
-In addition to arthroscopy, his other interests include clubfoot, scoliosis, fractures, and most other pediatric orthopaedic conditions.

-He is a certified bilingual health care provider at Texas Children’s Hospital (Spanish), and enjoys annual volunteer pediatric orthopaedic service in Colombia.
+He is a certified bilingual health care provider at Texas Children's Hospital (Spanish), and enjoys regular volunteer pediatric orthopaedic service in Latin America.

 |American Academy of Orthopaedic Surgeons||Fellow|